Twillingate: Government and politics

 The town hall for Twillingate is located on 25 Toulinquet Street.
-The current mayor of Twillingate is Justin Blackler.
+The current mayor of Twillingate is Deborah Bourden.
 Twillingate has historically been Liberal.
 The only exception to this was in 1982, when the Progressive Conservative Party won the majority of votes in the district.
-In 1996, Liberal Gerry Reid won an election in the Twillingate-Fogo district by 2,196 votes and in 1999, he won by 1,877 votes.
+In 1996, Liberal Gerry Reid won the election in the Twillingate-Fogo district by 2,196 votes and in 1999, he won by 1,877 votes.
 In 2003, he defeated Progressive Conservative candidate Derrick Dalley, who was born in Twillingate, by 607 votes.

-In 2007, the district voted conservative for the second time in the history of Twillingate and Derrick Dalley became the MHA for The Isles of Notre Dame electoral district.
+In 2007, the district voted Conservative for the second time in the history of Twillingate and Derrick Dalley became the MHA for The Isles of Notre Dame electoral district.
 Previous members of the House of Assembly for the district include William G. Adams.
 In 2015, the district went Liberal following redistricting.
 The current member of Parliament for the Coast of Bays—Central—Notre Dame riding is Clifford Small.